apppresser/AppPresser/README.md

 ## Changelog

+### 3.6.1
+* Reset password with API for better in-app experience
+* Use https for app store.
+* Fix PHP warnings for static functions

 ### 3.6.0
 * Add API login and registration for better in-app experience
 * Add CORS access rules to API responses